MatteoVolpi1/ML-and-DM-exams/README.md

 # Machine Learning and Data Mining Exam Preparation

-This repository contains Jupyter Notebook exercises prepared for the machine learning and data mining exam.
+This repository contains Jupyter Notebook exercises done in preparation for the machine learning and data mining exam.
 The exercises cover four main types: Regression, Classification, Association Rules, and Clustering.

 ## Exercise Types